2017 Renovation and Redesign

 Getting to Nicollet Mall: Transit and Parking

 The Hiawatha Light Rail Line has a stop at the north end of Nicollet Mall.
 Several Metro Transit bus lines serve some or all of Nicollet Mall.
-If you're driving, there is plenty of parking in downtown Minneapolis, however, it's expensive.
+If you're driving, there is plenty of parking in downtown Minneapolis, but be aware that many of the lots are expensive.